Peter Imoesi

-Peter Ikhianosimhe Imoesi is a Nigerian molecular neuroscientist and research fellow at the Institute of Medical Sciences at the University of Aberdeen.
+Peter Ikhianosimhe Imoesi is a Nigerian molecular neuroscientist at the School of Medicine at the University of St Andrews.
 He holds a PhD degree in medical sciences (translational neuroscience) from the School of Medicine, Medical Sciences and Nutrition at the University of Aberdeen.
-He is most notable for his research in the area that the hypothalamus play a significant role in the vitamin A homeostasis.
+He is most notable for his research in the area that the hypothalamus plays a significant role in the vitamin A homeostasis.

 Imoesi, has been listed among the excellent Black scientists around the world, 2021.
 He has continued to freely educate and enlighten the public on COVID-19 vaccination and other health related topic through consultations for foremost African Mainstream Media Houses in Africa and Nigeria.

 Biography

 Early life and education

 Imoesi was born in Auchi, Edo state, Nigeria, where his father Sir Peter Idinokhia Imoesi, and mother Eunice Imoesi were famous educators in his hometown in Edo State.
 Imoesi was educated at Okpodu Primary School, Ayogwiri, Auchi Edo State; and his secondary education at Ikeja High School and Ebenezer Comprehensive High School, Lagos State.
 He earned his BSc.
 Biochemistry from Ambrose Alli University, Nigeria.
 He arrived the United Kingdom in 2012 to advance his academic career where he graduated with a Distinction in Molecular Biology MSc at the University of Hertfordshire, England.
 He earned his PhD in Translational Neuroscience from the University of Aberdeen where he established that the hypothalamus may play a significant role in Vitamin A homeostasis, a new concept that had never been previously proposed.
 He also made a new discovery that reducing the activity of the gene retinol-binding protein 4 (Rbp4) in the mouse arcuate nucleus, may alter changes in body weight and food intake.
 He specializes in Neurodegenerative diseases, Drug discovery, Obesity studies and the manipulation of the hypothalamus, Biomolecule Homeostasis e.g. vitamin A homeostasis.